There are alternatives to foreskin surgery or circumcision. Here’s one parent’s account of how they avoided it.

 It was agony.
 I hugged my six-year-old son as he cried in pain, peeing into the toilet.

-There seemed to be little I could do to help other than giving him Tylenol or Motrin which offered little relief.
+There seemed to be little I could do to help other than giving him Tylenol or Motrin, which offered little relief.
 Over the last 24 hours, our little guy had started dreading the moment he needed to pee.
-He put it off, until he couldn’t hold it in any longer.
+He put it off until he couldn’t hold it in any longer.
 He would begin a little routine – running back and forth and then frantically in circles – trying to delay the inevitable as much as possible.
 It hurt to watch him.

-Our family doctor had then examined my son’s penis.
-“I see what the problem is”, he said.
+Our family doctor then examined my son’s penis.
+“I see what the problem is,” he said.
 “Your little boy’s foreskin appears to be tightly fused to the head of his penis, phimosis.
 It should have separated by now.
-This looks so unusual for his age – you should have had him circumcised a while ago”.
+This looks unusual for his age – you should have had him circumcised a while ago”.
 This came as a shock.
 We had an older son and had never experienced anything like this before.
-Our doctor proceeded to advise us that our six-year-old might need to have his foreskin surgically removed.
+Our doctor advised that our six-year-old might need foreskin surgery to remove the foreskin.

 After all, doctors, like us, are also human, and they do not know all.